kip-hart/MicroStructPy/README.rst

 Once built, the documentation will be in ``docs/build/``.

-.. end-doc

 Contributing
 ------------

 Contributions to the project are welcome.
-Please visit the `repository`_ to clone the source files, create a pull request, and submit issues.
+Please use the GitHub pull request and issue submission features.

 License and Attributions